Introducing the Florey Internship Program

 “It’s a given that Florey researchers will be excellent at science, but we also wanted to future-proof our scientific workforce with the necessary tools to be the visionary pioneers of the future.
 The internship program’s combination of learning components, hands-on projects and mentoring provided a unique chance for our early career researchers to learn more in their own institute” said Professor Adlard.

 “We’ll be running three internship rounds in 2021 offering placements in our Strategy & Public Affairs and Enterprise & Innovation teams.
-The placements have really provided hands-on experience for participants to develop their scientific skill set, so I encourage any student, research assistant or postdoc at the Florey Institute to apply,” said Dr Sivanesan.
+The placements have really provided hands-on experience for participants to develop their scientific skill set, so I encourage any student, research assistant or postdoctorate at The Florey to apply,” said Dr Sivanesan.

-Pictured: Florey 2020 internship participants Jiahui Chu and Rebecca Singleton (front) with Melanie Carew and Michelle Goldsmith (back) who managed projects in the Public Affairs & Strategy and Enterprise & Innovation teams.
+Left to right: The Florey 2020 internship participants Jiahui Chu and Rebecca Singleton with Melanie Carew and Michelle Goldsmith who managed projects in the Public Affairs & Strategy and Enterprise and Innovation teams.